 Located at the headwaters of the Wekiva River, the beautiful vistas within this park offer a glimpse of what Central Florida looked like when Timucuan Indians fished and hunted these lands.
 Just one hour from most central Florida attractions, Wekiwa Springs offers visitors the opportunity to relax in a natural setting, enjoy a picnic, or take a swim in the cool spring.
 Thirteen miles of trails provide opportunities for hiking, bicycling, and horseback riding.
 Canoeists and kayakers can paddle along the Wekiva River and Rock Springs Run.
 Canoe and kayak rentals are available from the park's concessionaire.
 Options for camping include a full facility campground and primitive camping areas.
 This is a very popular park, particularly on summer weekends.
 To ensure entrance, we recommend arriving early; otherwise, the parking area will be full and you may not be able to enter.
-This event is on 90% shaded park trails, spring boil bridge, and boardwalk.
+This event is on 90% shaded park trails, spring boil bridge, and boardwalk (currently closed in early 2018).
 Swim in the 72 degree Wekiwa Springs.
 Park web site

 1800 Wekiwa Circle.
 407.884.2009.
 I-4E/W exit 94; Left from I-4E on SR 434 W 1.0 mile; right on Wekiwa Springs for 4.2 miles; right into park.

 Register inside Ranger Station.
 Drive to start location noted in instructions.

 See pictures from the Apopka, Wekiwa Springs State Park!